mbeutel/makeshift/README.md

   - Constvals as functors
   - Constval normalisation
 - Variants
-  - The constval--variant equivalence
+  - The constval–variant equivalence
   - The expand function
   - Variants as functors
 - Metadata
   - Surrogate reflection: values, members, bases
-  - Serialisation
+  - Serialization
   - The expand function with metadata
-  - The struct--tuple continuum
+  - The struct–tuple continuum
   - Things I can now do with structs
 - Polymorphic value types
   - Compile-time polymorphism
-  - Type erasure with the Concept--Model idiom
+  - Type erasure with the Concept–Model idiom
   - Configuring polymorphic code